Academy

 Who are we looking for?

-We look for projects and research questions that go beyond current mainstream issues.
-These projects deal with visions and new ideas, analyse new developments, and provide solutions for current and future challenges.
+We look for projects and research questions that go beyond mainstream issues.
+These projects explore visionary ideas, analyse emerging developments, and offer solutions to current and future challenges.

 The following points are intended to inspire and stimulate research projects that we would be delighted to support with a research grant in the upcoming academic year: